krishnamami/Multi_Agent_Anamoly_Detection/README.md

 * Gained hands-on experience with LangGraph and LangChain, including state management across agents.
 * Proven effective for non-critical production applications with potential for scale.
+* Inspired AI-driven incident management system tailored for Data Engineers, enabling automated resolution of production failures and achieving a 30% boost in productivity.

 ### Next Steps